technovistalimited/notific/Readme.md

 // Notified with someone who (with ID 8) assigned the notification notify( 21, 'Your application submitted.', 'notification', '', 8 ) );

+// Notify multiple users (with ID 21, 4, and 5) at a time
+notify( [21, 4, 5], 'An application is submitted.
+Please check.' );
 ```

 ### 02. Get notifications